mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 sklearn.model_selection.train_test_split() was used to split off 20% of the samples to use for validation.
 For each sample, the center-flipped image was created on the fly within the generator.
-Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of floor(8036x0.2) x 4 = 6432 image+angle pairs.
+Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of ceil(8036x0.2) x 4 = 6432 image+angle pairs.

 A separate generator was created for training data and validation data.
 Tthe training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples in the validation set.

-I trained the model for 5 epochs using an Adams optimizer, which was probably more than necessary, but I wanted to be sure the validation error was plateauing.
+I trained the model for 5 epochs using an Adams optimizer, which was probably more epochs than necessary, but I wanted to be sure the validation error was plateauing.
 I did make sure the validation error was not increasing for later epochs.